mtm-x/OpenModelica-GUI/README.md

 ## 📖 Usage Instructions

 ### ▶️ Step 1: Launching the Application
-Run the script `ModelLauncher.py` using Python.
-The GUI for the OML will appear.
+Run the script `ModelLauncher.py` using Python or launch the application.

 ### ⚙️ Step 2: Setting up the Simulation
 1. **Select Model File**: Click "Choose File" and browse for the Modelica model executable file.